 My name is Meg Nakagawa.
 I am a handweaver in Nelson, New Zealand.

 I had my heart set on becoming a writer since I was six.
-After coming to New Zealand and studying editing, I discovered my two contrasting preferences: to write flowery descriptions and saturate the pages with ambiance in the first draft, and to cull to the bare minimum in the second.
-Unable to reconcile the two, I took up weaving for non-verbal relief.
+After coming to New Zealand and studying editing, I discovered my two contrasting preferences: to write wordy, soppy paragraphs full of adjectives and asides in the first draft, and to cull to the bare bones until there was nothing left in the second.
+Unable to reconcile the two, I spent days adding and subtracting words from every short story I tried.
+Mom insisted I give weaving a go around this time, so I took up weaving as a non-verbal relief.

-In weaving, the vertical warp threads are either up or down; they trap and hold the horizontal weft threads.
-This simplicity suits me.
-“Weaving” comprises of a series of steps, only one of which is the weaving on the loom.
+In weaving, the vertical warp threads either go up or down, trapping the horizontal weft threads.
+This simplicity took hold of me the very first time I passed a weft in the opening called the "shed".
+“Weaving” comprises of a series of steps, only one of which is the actual weaving on the loom.
 Small decisions made in each step present potential points of no return, after which editing becomes onerous or impossible.
-I find this linear progression serene.
-And now I write for fun.
-History, architecture, people and stories inform my work.
+I find this linear, no-going-back, process reassuring.
+And now I write so I don't forget.

 "Beginnings", Nelson, New Zealand, 2012, a group exhibition